intuition-dev/mbCLIx/docs/docsOldIntro/src/dynamic_data_binding.md

 ## Learn serverless websites with dynamic databinding.

-A web-app is just a dynamic website.
+A Web App is just a dynamic website.
 This tutorial helps you understand an example of a serverless website.
-Whether you plan to build a web-app or not, this tutorial is a good foundation.
+Whether you plan to build a Web App or not, this tutorial is a good foundation.

 In this tutorial we cover these key concepts: appshell, includes, routes, custom tags, link lists, content lists, dependency management and serverless email.
 This includes dynamic databinding, where the browser ('client') uses data from a JSON response to dynamically render content _client-side_.